 Carole, Lyle Talbot, and Evelyn O'Brien

+In the Fall of 1936 Carole quit her singing job and went to Hollywood to be an actress.
 She was signed by Ken Dolan, Frances Langford's manager.
 One of her first jobs was being an extra in the MGM film The Emperor's Candlesticks.
 Carole had a group of close friends that included actor Lyle Talbot and make-up artist Evelyn O'Brien.
-She and her friends went on a ski trip together and celebrated her 18th birthday in Ocean Park.
+She and her friends went on a ski trip together and celebrated her eighteenth birthday in Ocean Park.
 Carole moved into a modest apartment at 1933 North Bronson Avenue.
-She invited her mother Clara (now divorced from her third husband) to move in with her.
+She invited her mother Clara, who had recently divorced her third husband, to move in with her.
 In 1937 Carole had bit parts in several movies including A Day At The Races and The King And The Chorus Girl.

 Carole with her friends